textext/textext/README.md

 ## Known Issues

-- Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are ignored.
+- Currently, colors set within the LaTeX code (`\textcolor{...}` in combination with an added `\usepackage{color}` in the preamble file) are ignored (This is fixed in version 0.8).
 - Nodes which are scaled manually in Inkscape are messed up after recompiled via TexText.
 Originally, TexText has not been designed to provide this capability.
-However, this issue will be fixed in Version 0.8 auf TexText thanks to the support of @sizmailov.
+However, this issue is fixed in Version 0.8 auf TexText thanks to the support of @sizmailov.
-- TexText fails to produce output if a ghostscript version later 9.20 is installed on your system.
-This is due to broken pstoedit support by ghostscript > 9.20 and cannot directly addressed by TexText.
+- TexText fails to produce output if ghostscript version 9.21 or 9.22 is installed on your system.
+This is due to broken pstoedit support by ghostscript 9.21 and 9.22 and cannot be directly addressed by TexText.
-- Under windows the Tkinter version of the GUI fails to open due to a bug in Inkscape.
-This will be fixed by the Inkscape team in Inkscape 0.92.3 Use the GTK interface instead.
+- Under windows the Tkinter version of the GUI fails to open due to a bug in Inkscape <= 0.92.2.
+This is fixed in Inkscape 0.92.3.

 ## Release history